lunarlab-gatech/VINS-MONO-ROS2/README.md

 # 6. VINS-MONO-ROS2 on HERCULES Dataset (Australia Environment)

+First, absolute paths in files in `tmux/HERCULES_V1.5/` and `config_pkg/config/hercules/` will need to be updated.

-Run the following command to run VINS-Mono on a robot trajectory for the HERCULES dataset:
+Then, run the following command to run VINS-Mono on a robot trajectory for the HERCULES dataset:
 ```
 tmuxp load ./src/VINS-MONO-ROS2/tmux/HERCULES_V1.5/<robot_name>.yaml
 ```

 #### Note on Parameters

-Here are the parameters changed in categories 1 & 2 (referring to same categories from GRaCo dataset):
+Here are the parameters changed in categories 1 & 2 (referring to same categories from GRaCo dataset in Section 5 above):

 Category 1:
 ```